amitashnanda/Colon_Mask_RCNN/README.md

 # Training on Colon Crypts Dataset
-In order to train the model on the Colon Crypts dataset, make sure you followed the Installaton process and you have already downloaded the dataset.
+Before training the model on the Colon Crypts and glands dataset, ensure that you have completed the installation process and successfully downloaded the dataset in the correct folder.
 ```
 cd mrcnn/
 python3 my_train_crypt.py -h